getify/Functional-Light-JS/ch8.md

 Perhaps this will help mentally sort out what's going on: just like in the previous discussion when we passed partial results along instead of returning them back after the recursive stack, we're doing the same here, but each step gets wrapped in a continuation, which defers its computation.
 That trick allows us to perform multiple steps where each is in PTC form.

-In static languages, CPS is often an opportunity the compiler can automatically identify and rearrange code to take advantage of.
+In static languages, CPS is often an opportunity for tail calls the compiler can automatically identify and rearrange recursive code to take advantage of.
 Unfortunately, that doesn't really apply to the nature of JS.

 In JavaScript, you'd likely need to write the CPS form yourself.
 It's clunkier, for sure; the declarative notation-like form has certainly been obscured.
 But overall, this form is still more declarative than the `for`-loop imperative implementation.

+**Warning:** One major caveat that should be noted is that in CPS, creating the extra inner continuation functions still consumes memory, but of a different sort.
+Instead of piling up stack frames, the closures just consume free memory (typically, from the heap).
+Engines don't seem to apply the `RangeError` limits in these cases, but that doesn't mean your memory usage is fixed in scale.

 ### Trampolines